arcana-network/docs.arcana/includes/text-snippets/steam_config_steps.md

 !!! caution "Access Steam API Key"

-      Make sure you have $5 worth of **purchased** games in your account.
-This will allow you to access your API Key for Steam.
-Copy the Key
+      Make sure you do not have a Steam limited account otherwise you cannot access the API Key.
+Refer to [Steam FAQ]( https://help.steampowered.com/en/faqs/view/71D3-35C2-AD96-AA3A) for more details.

 Register for a new Steam Web API Key.
 Provide the app domain name as input to access your API Key.